 "Maybe."
 Yes, I'll fuck him here.
 I have to meet Mikami at three, but I could postpone.
 I might not have to.

-"I'll be in the Arcadia Room at eight," he says, standing unexpectedly.
+"I'll be in the Arcadia Room at eight.
+I'll take one of your business cards, if that's ok?" he says, standing unexpectedly, taking a card from my card holder on the desk and starts entering my number into his phone contacts as he leaves.
 He didn't look like the wine and dine type, but whatever.
 He puts on his coat.
 I'm not disappointed, I just realise how unused I am to people not taking up opportunities.

 Mikami swirls the whisky around the ice in his glass as he relaxes in his beloved leather chair.
 We're sitting opposite each other and there's a fire burning in the grate even though it's not cold.
 It's like being on an Edwardian cruise liner in first class.